Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 The role of bacteria and fungi in nature and human life;

-Methods for the prevention of infectious diseases.
+Methods for preventing infectious diseases.

 Basic concepts related to the structure of pro- and eukaryotic cells;